the-atari-team/wnf.compiler/README.md

 `atasm HELLO.ASM`

-Will assemble the HELLO.ASM to an executable HELLO.65o
+Will assemble the `HELLO.ASM` to an executable `HELLO.65o`.

 `atari800 HELLO.65o`

 Starts an atari emulator and loads the HELLO.65o into memory.
-Due to the `lomem=$4000,runad` the compiler adds the start feature of atari files so such files can load by DOS with autostart.
+Due to the `lomem=$4000,runad` the compiler adds the start feature of Atari files so such files can load by DOS with autostart.

-The executable here *.65o is equivalent to *.COM files.
+The executable here `*.65o` is equivalent to `*.COM` files.

 I recommend the use of Makefiles to build such programs.